-Reusable rocket means to bring the rocket back to earth for reuse.
-Booster rocket and main engine rocket are fitted with sensors to bring the rocket back to earth.
+A reusable rocket means bringing the rocket back to earth for reuse.
+The Booster rocket and main engine rocket are fitted with sensors to bring the rocket back to earth.
 The sensor faces the rocket towards the earth and when the rocket enters the Earth's atmosphere, it again turns its face towards space.
-After this due to gravity of earth it starts coming down.
+After this, due to the gravity of the Earth, it starts coming down.
 Launching pads are made for these rockets on the earth and on coming down, this rocket fits into the launching pads and thus these rockets can be reused.

-The cost of transporting a space craft into space is about $ 8 million.
+The cost of transporting a spacecraft into space is about $ 8 million.
 Elon Musk, who owns the Exploration Technology Corporation Company (Space - x), has succeeded in building a reusable rocket in the fourth attempt after three consecutive failed attempts.
-He got this success in April 2016 when a rocket made by him came back to safely to the earth and thus " Folkn-first" of Space-X company made history and it became the first reusable rocket.
+He got this success in April 2016 when a rocket made by him came back to safety to the earth and thus " Folk-first" of Space-X company made history and it became the first reusable rocket.